Monitoring

 • DB dashboard: monitoring information related to MSSQL servers in operation

-• Performance: monitoring information related to performance of MSSQL servers in operation
+• Performance: monitoring information related to the performance of MSSQL servers in operation

-• DB logs: records occurrence time and content of all logs that occur from MSSQL servers in operation
+• DB logs: records the occurrence time and content of all logs that occur from the MSSQL servers in operation

 Note

 You can set the user to be notified when monitoring results show that a certain indicator has exceeded its threshold or met specific conditions by having them recognized as events.
-For detailed usage methods for event and notification settings, see Event.
+For more information on the detailed use methods for event and notification settings, see Event.

-Since the intuitive search and management for the MSSQL performance information is available without additional charges, if you wish to operate servers stably in an environment without a professional database manager, then we recommend utilizing the monitoring indicators provided through the dashboard.
+Because intuitive search and management for the MSSQL performance information are available without additional charges, if you wish to operate servers stably in an environment without a professional database manager, then we recommend utilizing the monitoring indicators provided through the dashboard.

 Monitoring page